Last updated:

 If "Shirt size" is Large;

-Any user who matches at least one of those rules will be added to the group.
+Any user who matches at least one of those rules will be added.

 Text